temni/temni.github.io/_posts/2025-02-04-constructor-pattern.md

 is processed by a transaction (the creating transaction for smart contract η) by invoking TVM in a manner similar to that used for processing ordinary inbound messages
+---
 # Implementing the Constructor Pattern
 A common approach is to reserve one particular operation code (op) as the constructor call.
-When your contract receives a message with that op, it executes the initialization routine.
+When your contract receives a message with this code, it executes the initialization routine.

 Below is an example of a constructor implementation: